B1nus/wezy/README.md

 # Excessive error catching
 The benefit of arrays with known sizes is that the bounds check is performed at compile time.
 This means that you can omit error handling when indexing or slicing arrays.
 # Coersion
 cb will coerce some datatypes and datastructures automatically.
 A `byte` can always be coerced to an `int`.
 An `array` can always be coerced to a `slice`.
 For example, passing an array to a function that takes a slice as an argument is fine, since cb automatically coerces the array to a slice.
+The thing to watch out for is that itnegers also coerce into floats by default.
+This means that you can do arithmetic with floats and integers without any conversion.
+But it also means a loss in precision for large integers, it could be something to watch out for.
 # Mutability
 Everything is immutable by default.
 Make something mutable with the `mut` keyword: `mut int x = 5`
 # Command line arguments